-The silver plated spurs on the bookcase were worn by Schuyler's aide de camp, Lieutenant Francis Winney.
-A powder horn, shot pouch, small lantern, a Chinese tea cup, said to have had tea from the Boston tea party in it, which was given to General Schuyler as a souvenir and telescope of the period are also on the bookcase.
+The silver plated spurs on the bookcase were worn by Schuyler's aide-de-camp, Lieutenant Francis Winney.
+Other objects on the bookcase include a powder horn, shot pouch, small lantern, a Chinese tea cup, said to have had tea from the Boston tea party in it, which was given to General Schuyler as a souvenir, and a telescope of the period are also on the bookcase.

-The barometer thermometer is Sheraton style and has inlaid Conch shell design.
-It is signed by its maker F. Bartotal and dates from 1770 and was made in either Boston or New York City.
+The barometer/thermometer is Sheraton style and has inlaid Conch shell design.
+It is signed by its maker F. Bartotal, dates from 1770, and was made in either Boston or New York City.
 The small map of America is from 1746.
 The engraving on the wall near the desk is of Lady Harriet Ackland and her staff rowing down the Hudson on the evening of October 7, 1777 to visit her wounded husband, Major John Ackland, in the American Hospital.
 The English engraving dates from 1784 and has one of the earliest illustrations of the new American flag.
 The large framed map of the Province of New York, January 1, 1779 is a reproduction.
 The other small framed map is from Burgoyne's book of 1780.
-General Schuyler used such maps to show many of his distinguished visitors such as George Washington in 1782 and others, the battle plans of Burgoyne.
+General Schuyler used such maps to show many of his distinguished visitors such as George Washington in 1782, the battle plans of Burgoyne.

 On the desk is a writing box that can be closed and carried from place to place.
 Reproductions of an invoice in Schuyler's hand and a newspaper from the period are also on the desk.
 The scales date from the 1770's as does the pottery ink well and sander.
-The Native American arrowheads, including a Sturgeon knife, were found along the banks of the Hudson River behind the house and represent a variety of types ranging from the Brewerton, Otter Creek (an area stretching from New York and Vermont to Quebec, Canada) and Snook Kill (a small river flowing into the Hudson River in New York State) sites and ranging in age (done with carbon dating from charcoal found at these sites) from 3000 to 1350 BC.
+The Native American arrowheads, including a Sturgeon knife, were found along the banks of the Hudson River behind the house and represent a variety of types ranging from the Brewerton, Otter Creek (an area stretching from New York and Vermont to Quebec, Canada) and Snook Kill (a small river flowing into the Hudson River) sites and ranging in age from 3000 to 1350 BC.
 The arrowheads were part of the furnishings of the Schuyler House before it became Federal property.
+General Schuyler spent time with Native Americans in his youth and later served as Indian Commissioner during the Revolution.
 The Hudson River was as important to Native American culture and trade as it became to the Colonists.
-Sturgeon, by the way, was a favorite fish found in the Hudson and enjoyed by Native Americans, the Schuylers and was a favorite of President Franklin D. Roosevelt.
+Sturgeon was a popular fish found in the Hudson and enjoyed by Native Americans, and the Schuylers.

-The ivory topped oak cane and remaining furniture also date from the 1770's.
+The ivory-topped oak cane and remaining furniture also date from the 1770's.
 The Venetian blind in the office and the two in the hall are also 18th century.
 People are often surprised to learn that the blinds go back that far, but they were very popular and practical.